asukiaaa/MPU9250_asukiaaa/README.md

 # MPU9250_asukiaaa [![Build Status](https://travis-ci.org/asukiaaa/MPU9250_asukiaaa.svg?branch=master)](https://travis-ci.org/asukiaaa/MPU9250_asukiaaa)
-A library to read value of MPU9250.
+A library to read values from MPU9250.

 # Installation
 You can install to Arduino IDE with using library manager.